BEST LIGHTWEIGHT WHEELS FOR CLIMBING

 But, if you spend most of your time riding on paved roads and at aero speeds and your mental and perhaps, physical frames are more biased to aero performance than climbing, the SES 4.5 AR disc (review here) would be a better choice.

-You can get the 3.4 AR at the best prices from stores I recommend for their low price and high customer satisfaction ratings by clicking these links directly to this wheelset’s page at Competitive Cyclist, Merlin, ENVE’s online store, and others in my Know’s Shop.
+You can get the 3.4 AR at the best prices from stores I recommend for their low price and high customer satisfaction ratings by clicking these links directly to this wheelset’s page at Competitive Cyclist and Merlin.

 BONTRAGER RSL 37 DISC – LIGHT AND NIMBLE CLIMBER